 The Black Scholars Program is a four year cohort model.
 Scholars progress through the program as a single group (or cohort) of peers who enter USF together as first-year students and graduate four years later.

 The first year of the program is designed to introduce new scholars to USF and the Bay Area community.
 The students will be members of the Marshall-Riley Living-Learning Community and participate in all programming, including the required African American Studies coursework.
-In addition, scholars will be invited to small, monthly communal dinners that will host a well-known Bay Area African American community member.
-These dinners will provide an opportunity for students to begin thinking about long-term career paths, and develop relationships with potential community mentors.
+In addition, Scholars will participate in monthly cohort-strengthening activities, such as communal dinners with an invited Bay Area African American community member and extracurricular activities and events.

 The second year of the program is designed to strengthen the scholars’ understanding of social justice issues and their relationships with Bay Area community members.
-At the start of the first semester, the students will be matched with community mentors from a wide variety of fields (business, law, social work, education, nursing, etc.) who will meet with them informally at least twice per semester.
-Over the course of the year, students will also be required to take at least one class in the field of African American Studies that also serves as a university core requirement, such as African American history, sociology, literature, philosophy, or politics.
-Lastly, students will continue to meet for communal dinners twice per semester and participate in a volunteer project that serves the Bay Area African American community.
+At the start of the first semester, the students will be matched with mentors who will give them career or personal guidance.
+Over the course of their second or third year, students will also be required to take at least one class in the field of African American Studies that also serves as a university core requirement, such as African American history, sociology, literature, philosophy, or politics.
+Lastly, students will continue to meet for communal dinners once per semester.

 The fourth year of the program is designed to allow students to implement their education and training.
-Depending upon their chosen career path, students will either continue their roles as faculty research assistants, or be placed in internships over the course of the year.
-During the fall semester, they will also work with the Black Scholars program director to design a capstone project that they will engage in during the spring semester.
-Lastly, they will be designated as peer mentors to incoming scholars.
+Each scholar is required to take a capstone course.
+Lastly, they will be designated as peer mentors to incoming first-year scholars.